large-scale-gxe-methods/METAGEM/README.md

 <br />

-The '--additional-joint' flag can be used to define an additional joint test to run.
-The name(s) of the exposure(s) which will be included in the additional joint test should be listed.
-The full path of the output file of the additional joint test should be specified after the exposure name(s).
+The '--additional-joint' flag can be used to define an additional joint meta-analysis.
+The name(s) of the exposure(s) which will be included in the additional joint meta-analysis should be listed.
+The full path of the output file of the additional joint meta-analysis should be specified after the exposure name(s).

-The '--additional-interaction' flag can be used to define an additional interaction-only test to run.
-The name(s) of exposure(s) which will be included in the additional interaction-only test should be listed.
-The full path of the output file of the additional interaction-only test should be specified after the exposure name(s).
+The '--additional-interaction' flag can be used to define an additional interaction-only meta-analysis.
+The name(s) of exposure(s) which will be included in the additional interaction-only meta-analysis should be listed.
+The full path of the output file of the additional interaction-only meta-analysis should be specified after the exposure name(s).

-For an example situation which has a total of 2 covariates (cov1 and cov2) in the full test, an additional joint test with only cov1 as exposure can be defined as:
+For an example situation which has a total of 2 covariates (cov1 and cov2) in the full meta-analysis, an additional joint meta-analysis with cov1 as exposure can be defined as:
 ```unix
 --additional-joint cov1 metagem2.out
 ```
-An additional interaction-only test with only cov1 as exposure can be defined as:
+An additional interaction-only meta-analysis with cov1 as exposure can be defined as:
 ```unix
 --additional-interaction cov1 metagem2.out
 ```